Guide to Depression and Bipolar Disorder

 DBSA recognizes that dietary supplements and other alternative treatments that are advertised to have a positive effect on depression or bipolar disorder regularly enter the marketplace.
 These alternative treatments include Omega-3,?St. John’swort, SAM-e and others.
 Because of the lack of scientific data, DBSA does not endorse or?discourage the use of these treatments.
 However, people should be aware that natural is not always synonymous with safe.
 Different brands of supplements may contain different concentrations of the active substance, and these alternative treatments may have side effects or interact with your prescribed medications, so read labels carefully and discuss them with your doctor or pharmacist.

 DBSA supports clinical research into alternative treatments and advises that anyone with a mood disorder consult their physician and/or mental health professional before undergoing or modifying any treatment.

 Mild electrical stimulation to the brain causes brief seizures which, in turn, relieve the depression.
 Muscle relaxants are administered to the anesthetized person to eliminate shaking.
-An average of six to 12 treatments over a three- to four-week period are usually required.
+An average of?six to 12?treatments over a three- to four-week period are usually required.
 After successful treatment, subsequent depressive episodes may be managed by antidepressants or less frequent maintenance doses of ECT.
 Like all treatments, ECT has potential side effects.
-Although there have been reports of memory disturbances, most ECT patients feel that the benefits far outweigh the prospect of suffering from long-term severe, unremitting depression.
+Although some people undergoing ECT have experienced memory disturbances, many people choosing ECT feel that the benefits outweigh the prospect of living with long-term and severe depression.
 This is especially true for suicidal patients who may otherwise have carried out their impulses if they had waited for medication therapy to take effect.